 Understanding the Efficiency Rating of Furnaces and Boilers

-Specifically, AFUE is the ratio of annual heat output of the furnace or boiler compared to the total annual fossil fuel energy consumed by a furnace or boiler.
+Specifically, AFUE is the ratio of the furnace's or boiler's annual heat output compared to its total annual fossil fuel energy consumed.
 An AFUE of 90% means that 90% of the energy in the fuel becomes heat for the home and the other 10% escapes up the chimney and elsewhere.
 AFUE doesn't include the heat losses of the duct system or piping, which can be as much as 35% of the energy for output of the furnace when ducts are located in the attic, garage, or other partially conditioned or unconditioned space.

 An all-electric furnace or boiler has no flue loss through a chimney.
 The AFUE rating for an all-electric furnace or boiler is between 95% and 100%.
 The lower values are for units installed outdoors because they have greater jacket heat loss.
 However, despite their high efficiency, the higher cost of electricity in most parts of the country makes all-electric furnaces or boilers an uneconomic choice.
 If you are interested in electric heating, consider installing a heat pump system.